 - 1 teaspoon pure vanilla extract use a good double strength vanilla

 - In a 3 to 3 1/2 quart saucepan, combine the sugar, cream, corn syrup and salt.

 - Set pan over medium heat and bring mixture to a boil.
 Cook, stirring constantly with a wooden spoon, until mixture reaches 236 degrees F..

 - Remove from heat at 236 degrees and butter, but do not stir.

 - Let mixture cool to about 170 degrees F. then stir in pecans and vanilla.

-- Add the vanilla and nuts, and beat with a spoon by hand for approximately 2 minutes or until candy is slightly thick and begins to lose its gloss.
+- Beat with a spoon by hand until candy is slightly thick and begins to lose its gloss.